99XProblems/99-Scala-Problems/docs/problems.en.md

 ### P91 (medium)

-Another famous problem is this one: How can a knight jump on an `NÃ-N` chessboard in such a way that it visits every square exactly once?
+Another famous problem is this one: How can a knight jump on an `N×N` chessboard in such a way that it visits every square exactly once?

 Hints: Represent the squares by pairs of their coordinates of the form `(X, Y)`, where both `X` and `Y` are integers between `1` and `N`.
 (Alternately, define a `Point` class for the same purpose.)
-Write a function `jumps(N, (X, Y))` to list the squares that a knight can jump to from `(X, Y)` on a `NÃ-N` chessboard.
+Write a function `jumps(N, (X, Y))` to list the squares that a knight can jump to from `(X, Y)` on a `N×N` chessboard.
 And finally, represent the solution of our problem as a list of knight positions (the knight's tour).

 It might be nice to find more than one tour, but a computer will take a long